kfogel/mailaprop/README.md

     ;; Load the mailaprop code (likewise adjust as needed).
     (load-file (expand-file-name "~/src/mailaprop/mailaprop.el"))

-    ;; Optionally, define a `mailaprop-skip-address-fn' if you want to ;; filter out some addresses.
+    ;; Optionally, define a `mailaprop-drop-address-fn' if you want to ;; filter out some addresses.
 It would be nice if I said more ;; about that, but in lieu of real documentation, have look at my ;; .emacs at http://svn.red-bean.com/repos/kfogel/trunk/.emacs.